Allow your users to upload content directly to Mux from a native Android app.

 }

 The Upload SDK is capable of processing input videos in order to optimize them for use with Mux Video.
-This behavior can be disabled if it isn't desired, although this may still result in pre-processing on Mux's servers.
-We don't recommend you change any of these settings unless you are experiencing issues.
+This behavior can be disabled if it isn't desired, although this may result in extra processing on Mux's servers.
+We don't recommend disabling standardization unless you are experiencing issues.

 fun beginUpload(myUploadUrl: Uri, myVideoFile: File) {